boostercloud/booster/docs/README.md

 - _HTTP_ for `mutation` and `query` operations
 - _WebSocket_ for `subscription` operations

 The reason for the WebSocket protocol is that, in order for subscriptions to work, there must be a way for the server to send data to clients when it is changed.
 HTTP doesn't allow that, as it is the client the one which always initiates the request.

-This is the reason why Booster provisions two main URLs: the **httpURL** and the **websocketURL** (you can see them after deploying your application).
-You need to use the "httpURL" to send GraphQL queries and mutations, and the "websocketURL" to send subscriptions.
+So you should use the **graphqlURL** to send GraphQL queries and mutations, and the **websocketURL** to send subscriptions.
+You can see both URLs after deploying your application.

 Therefore:

-- To send a GraphQL mutation/query, you send an HTTP request to _"&lt;httpURL&gt;/graphql"_, with _method POST_, and a _JSON-encoded body_ with the mutation/query details.
+- To send a GraphQL mutation/query, you send an HTTP request to _"&lt;graphqlURL&gt;"_, with _method POST_, and a _JSON-encoded body_ with the mutation/query details.
 - To send a GraphQL subscription, you first connect to the _"&lt;websocketURL&gt;"_, and then send a _JSON-encoded message_ with the subscription details, _following [the "GraphQL over WebSocket" protocol](#the-graphql-over-websocket-protocol)_.

 > Note: you can also **send queries and mutations through the WebSocket** if that's convenient to you.
 See ["The GraphQL over WebSocket protocol"](#the-graphql-over-websocket-protocol) to know more.